cyrillkuettel/yt_scraping/README.md

 				-ContextMenu when a item is selected
 				- Best Idea I had in a week: Create WordCloud as A function of Time.

+Other ideas: Use ("flags") which the user can group this videos, into meaningful categories.

+Slider does only partially work for search results.
+Full-text search could be an interesting adventure.